 - The Legislative Initiative advocates for a policy environment that supports claims and removes impediments to the restitution of looted art.

 The Commission for Art Recovery contributes significantly to further art restitution by maintaining positive momentum and awareness, as well as engaging into a solution oriented dialogue process with respective governments and museums.
 CAR works closely with lawyers, scholars, art experts and other appropriate organizations safeguarding the legal rights of Holocaust survivors and their heirs.
-Our most recent efforts include supporting the Holocaust Expropriated Art Recovery (HEAR) Act of 2016 under consideration by the US Congress, which would enable Holocaust survivors and their families to fully-and fairly-seek claims through the courts for property stolen from them during the Holocaust.
+Our most recent efforts included supporting the Holocaust Expropriated Art Recovery (HEAR) Act enacted in December 2016, which enables Holocaust survivors and their families to fully-and fairly-seek claims through the courts for property stolen from them during the Holocaust.
 In addition, CAR successfully advocated in favour of an export exception for art identified as being Nazi-looted in the context of the recently passed "Act on the Protection of Cultural Property" (Gesetz zur Neuregelung des Kulturgutschutzrechts) in Germany.

 - The Judicial Initiative leverages litigation to encourage the adoption of international practices and principles that redress the injustice of looted art through restitution.